OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="historyupdate"></a>
 # **HistoryUpdate**
-> HistoryUpdateResponse HistoryUpdate (HistoryUpdateRequest? historyUpdateRequest = null)
+> HistoryUpdateResponse HistoryUpdate (HistoryUpdateRequest historyUpdateRequest = null)